chhuang-one/sqxclib/doc/SqxcMem.md

 	│
 	└─── SqxcMem

-SqxcMem is usually used with SqxcJsoncWriter.
+SqxcMem is usually used with SqxcJsonWriter.

 ## Create the Sqxc chain

 Create the following Sqxc chain to output JSON data to memory.

-	Sqxc data arguments ────> SqxcJsoncWriter ────> SqxcMem
+	Sqxc data arguments ────> SqxcJsonWriter ────> SqxcMem

 use C language